0x464e/comp-se-200/README.md

 Run tests with coverage report
 `npm test-cov`

+The coverage report will be found from the `/coverage` folder.
+If you open the `coverage/index.html` you will find a collection from all the tests and their coverages.
 # Technologies
 Tests are created with [Jest framework](https://jestjs.io/).
 Here is the [documentation](https://jestjs.io/docs/getting-started) for this framework.